The Annual Summer School on National Minorities in Border Regions

 The fee covers:

-- Lunches and light refreshments for seven days of the Summer School, plus two dinners;
+- Lunches and light refreshments for seven days of the Summer School, plus a closing dinner.

 Travel costs, as well as visa and health/travel insurance costs will not be reimbursed.